ehlesp/smallab-k8s-pve-guide/G021 - K3s cluster setup 04 ~ Debian VM configuration.md

 ## Reboot the VM

-Although you've applied the changes with the `sysctl -p` command, restart the VM.
+Although you have applied the changes with the `sysctl -p` command, restart the VM.

 ~~~sh
 $ sudo reboot